Marion Meadmore: Career and activism

-During this time, in 1959 Meadmore helped establish a gathering place where urban native people around Winnipeg could gather, called the Indian and Métis Friendship Centre (IMFC).
+In 1959, Meadmore helped establish a gathering place where urban native people around Winnipeg could gather, called the Indian and Métis Friendship Centre (IMFC).
 The center was the first one in Canada and has since been replicated dozens of times.
 Meadmore worked full-time as a liaison at the IMFC.
 As the center grew, it established a newspaper, The Prairie Call, which was organized in 1961 as a means of featuring aboriginal writings and notifications of activities.
-Meadmore, who was the editor of The Prairie Call recognized that it was a means to build a community concerned with the legal and socio-economic issues facing indigenous people and used the paper to discuss realities of urban life as well as human rights issues.
+Meadmore, who was the editor of The Prairie Call recognized that it was a means to build a community concerned with the legal and socio-economic issues facing Indigenous people and used the paper to discuss realities of urban life as well as human rights issues.

 Simultaneously, she joined with Telford Adams, A.H.
 Brass, Joe Keeper, David Knight and George Manuel to form the Temporary Committee of the National Indian Council, which would later become the Assembly of First Nations.
-The goal was to create a national body committed to both advancement of native peoples and preservation of their identity, where native people could come up with their own solutions to the problems facing their cultures.
+The goal was to create a national body committed to both advancement of native people and preservation of their identity, where native people could come up with their own solutions to the problems facing their cultures.
 When the organization's board was formalized the following year, Meadmore was elected secretary-treasurer.

 In 1970, Meadmore was appointed to the National Council of Welfare.
 That same year, after witnessing the struggles a friend had in securing safe housing on a limited budget, Meadmore helped launch the Kinew Housing project, under the sponsorship of the IMFC.
 She and Mary Guilbault were instrumental in both founding the Kinew project and advocating for a social housing policy.
 Seeking the cooperation of private funding and the Canada Mortgage and Housing Corporation (CMHC), they secured houses at favorable prices.
-Renovations were completed by indigenous workers, to make the homes livable and safe, and they were then offered to Native Canadians at reasonable rates.
+Renovations were completed by Indigenous workers, to make the homes livable and safe, and they were then offered to Native Canadians at reasonable rates.
 Then counselors from IMFC met with tenants to give advice on a range of issues including housing concerns and tips to dealing with employers and the urban environment.
 Because the housing purchases required use of a lawyer, Meadmore began to think about returning to school, to better understand the legal impact on business and economic development programs.

-When Meadmore completed her law degree in 1977 at the University of Manitoba, she became the first Canadian indigenous woman lawyer.
+When Meadmore completed her law degree in 1977 at the University of Manitoba, she became the first Canadian Indigenous woman lawyer.
 First working at Legal Aid Manitoba, practicing criminal and family law, Meadmore soon opened Winnipeg's first all-female law firm, which focused on corporate law.
 She was one of the founders of the Canadian Indian Lawyers Association, now known as the Indigenous Bar Association of Canada.
 In 1982, she left the active practice of law and began the Indian Business Development Group to encourage growth in native businesses.